Investment Banking vs Management Consulting: How to Decide

 Work Product

 Banking work centers on financial documents and analyses: pitch books, financial models, confidential information memoranda, fairness opinions, and transaction documents.
 Much of the analyst's time involves building and refining Excel models and PowerPoint presentations.
+For a closer look at these deliverables, see our guide on pitch book structure and sections.

 Consulting work centers on strategic analyses and recommendations: market studies, competitive analyses, operational assessments, and implementation roadmaps.
 Consultants spend time on data analysis, interviews, and synthesizing findings into actionable insights.